pyavchik/webdriverio-wdio/README.md

 ?
 In which directory should screenshots gets saved if a command fails? ./errorShots/: "Enter"<br>
 ?
 What is the base url? http://localhost: "Enter"<br>

-You need to add trueautomation to your service array:<br>
+You need to add selenium-standalone to your service array:<br>
 // wdio.conf.js<br>
 ```code
 export.config = {